HaileyBot/captcha-generator/README.md

 // Import the module
 const Captcha = require("@haileybot/captcha-generator");

-// Create a new Captcha object - this will contain "PNGStream" and "value".
+// Create a new Captcha object - this will contain "PNGStream" and "value"
 //   - "PNGStream" is a stream of the image in PNG format
 //   - "value" is the 6 character code the image contains let captcha = new Captcha();